landonb/nark/README.rst

 Features
 ========

-* Compatible with all current Python releases (3.5, 3.6, and 3.7).
+* Compatible with all modern Python releases (3.5, 3.6, and 3.7).
 * Naturally Unicode compatible -- spice up your notes!
-* Fully Timezone-aware -- don't lose time traveling!
 * Can migrate legacy Hamster databases (and fix integrity issues, too).
 * Excellent coverage (to give you comfort knowing your Facts are safe).
 * Decent documentation (though really you should learn by doing).